pvcraven/2019_spring_web_dev/source/final/becker/index.rst

 software teams could not keep up.
 In 2011, Jordan Walke created the first prototype of React called FaxJS to make everything more efficient.

-In 2012, React started to be used by Facebook.
-On April 9th, 2012, Facebook acquired Instagram.
+In 2012, React started being used by Facebook.
+On April 9th 2012, Facebook acquired Instagram.
 Instagram wanted to use Facebook's technology and this eventually led to React being open-sourced in 2013.
 Initially people thought of React as a big step backward, but over time it grew in reputation.
 In 2014,